scoconno/scoconno.github.io/Teaching/Mind/Dualism/index.md

 Descartes is the founder of modern philosophy.
 His intellectual character is well illustrated by his deep skepticism about the received knowledge of the time:
 > From my childhood they fed me books, and because people convinced me that these could give me clear and certain knowledge of everything useful in life, I was extremely eager to learn them.
 But no sooner had I completed the whole course of study that normally takes one straight into the ranks of the ‘learned’ than I completely changed my mind about what this education could do for me.
 For I found myself tangled in so many doubts and errors that I came to think that my attempts to become educated had done me no good except to give me a steadily widening view of my ignorance!(Discourse, I.2)

-Descartes' skepticism motivated him to reexamined many central tenants in mathematics, optics, and physics.
+Descartes' skepticism motivated him to reexamine many central tenants in mathematics, optics, and physics.
 Not only did he identify mistakes in these areas, he radically changed our understanding of them.
 One commentator writes:

 > Descartes went far beyond the Copernican hypothesis that our Sun lies at the center of the universe with the Earth moving about it.
 He contended that the Earth is one among many planets, revolving around many different suns distributed throughout the cosmos.
 He further proposed that the whole universe is made of one kind of matter, which follows one set of laws.
 He invented the concept of a single universe, filled with matter having a few describable properties and governed by a few laws of motion.
 While others, including ancient atomists and Stoics, had sketched part of this new picture, Descartes’ vision of a unified physics governed by a few laws of motion was far richer and more detailed.
 Its combination of breadth and unity was unprecedented in his earlier work with Beeckman, or in the works of Copernicus, Galileo, or Kepler.
 This unified vision set the framework for Newton’s subsequent unification of mechanics and astronomy.”
 (Hatfield (2003), 18)

-## Descartes' fundamental claims
+### Descartes' fundamental claims

+Our interest is Descartes' contributions to the philosophy of mind.
+He makes the following four fundamental claims:

 1. There are substances of two fundamentally different kinds in the world, mental substances and material substances—or minds and bodies.
 The essential nature of a mind is to think, be conscious, and engage in other mental activities; the essence of a body is to have spatial extensions (a bulk) and be located in space.
-2. A human person is a composite being (a “union,” as Descartes called it) of a mind and a body.
+2. A human person is a composite being of a mind and a body.
-3. Minds are diverse from bodies; no mind is identical with a body.
+3. No mind is identical to a body.
 4. Minds and bodies causally influence each other.
 Some mental phenomena are causes of physical phenomena and vice versa.

 The fourth claim is important.
 Descartes thinks that there is causal interaction between mind and body.
 Mind causes the body to move.
-The body can cause the mind to have various features.
-Here are some examples.
-We'll ultimately worry whether 1 and 3 are compatible with 4, but let's review why Descartes believes in substance dualism.
+We'll ultimately worry whether 1 and 3 are compatible with 4, but let's first review what these claims mean and why Descartes accepts them.

-## Substance
+### Substance
+What does Descartes mean by 'substance'?
+A few words on this word is needed to properly appreciate his view.

 Reality comprises different kinds of entities.
 There are chairs, trees, atoms, and molecules.
 Many think that whatever exists is similar in one important respect: they are all physical.
 Philosophers use the word 'substance' to categorize such a general kind of thing, e.g., clouds and molecules are physical substances.
-'Substance' is an interesting word that has a variety of uses in English.
-Compare 'the substance of the argument' vs. 'the substance in this bucket'.
+But even if the only substances are physical ones, it seems that something other than the substances must exist, namely, the qualities, quantities, relations, and activities that *inhere* in these substances (P inheres in S if S somehow possesses or has P).
+For instance, the weight of the stone is different from the stone itself.
+The motion of the molecule is different from the molecule itself.
+Motion and weight belong to these physical substances but they are not themselves physical substances.

 For our purposes, 'substance' is closely connected with another Greek word, 'hupokeimenon', which means roughly `what underlies', or 'subject'.

-Here's the idea: reality is fundamentally divided between entities which are the bearers of qualities, quantities, relations, and activities and these various qualities, quantities, relations, and activities they bear.
-There is an important difference the height, weight, and swimming of the dolphin Flipper and Flipper himself.
+It is that which posesses qualities, quantities, relations, and activities, but it is not itself possessed by anything else.
+There is an important difference between the height, weight, and swimming of Flipper the dolphin and Flipper himself.
 Flipper is a substance, in the sense that Flipper is a subject in which other things inhere, e.g., the swimming belongs to Flipper, the shine and weight inhere in Flipper, etc. Flipper, though, does not inhere in anything else.
 He is not a property of any other substance.

-This contrast between substances and what inhere in them obviously mirrors a linguistic contrast between grammatical subjects, on the one hand, and predicates on the other, between 'Flipper' and 'swims'.
-But the contrast is more fundamental than the linguistic one; 'blue' can be used as the subject of a predicate, e.g. 'blue is nice'.
+This contrast between substances and what inhere in them obviously mirrors a linguistic contrast between grammatical subjects and predicates, between 'Flipper' and 'swimming' in the sentence 'Flipper is swimming'.
+But the contrast is more fundamental than the linguistic one; 'blue' can be used as the subject of a predicate, e.g., 'blue is nice'.
 Substances can never inhere in anything else.

 Many think that the world contains only physical substances.
 This means that they only things which exist in which properties inhere are physical things.
 We will never find, on this view, an existing substance that does not have physical attributes.

 This is not Descartes' view.
 He argues that reality comprises two radically different kinds of substances, physical (or bodily) substances, and souls (mental substance).
-These substances have very different features inhering in them, and, according to Descartes have interesting relations to one another.
+These substances have very different features inhering in them.

-According to Descartes, each person is made up of two types of substance, a physical and a mental one.

 Minds are subjects of their own special properties like thinking, sensing, judging, and willing.
 These properties inhere in mind.
 They do not inhere in bodies.
-Bodies, on the other hand, are extended in space, they have weight, undergo nourishment, etc. It is important to recognize just how different these two types of substances are.
+Bodies, on the other hand, are extended in space, have weight, undergo nourishment, etc. These are not properties that inhere in mind.
+Mind does not move or weight anything.

+It is important to recognize just how different these two types of substances are.
 A soul is simple, divine, and immutable.
 Our bodies are composite and perishable.

-This allows Descartes to claim that a soul survives bodily death and decay.
+One upshot of this view is that a soul seems something that can survive bodily death and decay.
 How could a soul decay if it is not made of matter?
-In part, this also comes from the notion of a substance.
+In part, this upshot also comes from the notion of a substance.
 That which inheres in a substance cannot exist without substances.
 Color cannot exist without some object that has color.
-Substance, on the other hand, does not depend for its existence on anything to inhere in.
-Socrates does not need to be predicated of anything for him to exist.
-It is normally taken to follow that substances can exist independently of anything else.
-Descartes himself wrote:
+Substance, on the other hand, does not depend for its existence on anything its inheres in.
+Socrates does not need to inhere in anything for him to exist.Descartes himself wrote:

 > The notion of a substance is just this—that it can exist by itself, that is without the aid of any other substance.

-So just as these chairs could exist without one another, so too a mind and body should exist without one another.
+So just as some chairs could exist without one another, so too a mind and body should exist without one another.

 ### Argument for Substance Dualism

+Why accept substance dualism?
+Understanding Descartes' argument requires that we understand some of his larger theoretical concerns and how he argued for them.

-Descartes worried about the prevailing sciences of the time.
+First, Descartes was worried about the prevailing sciences of the time.
 This was a time when scientists still sought to explain the motion of bodies by the so-called inherent tendencies of earth to move downward, air to rise upward, etc. Doctors still explained disease by appeal to various humors in the body.
 Descartes worried as to whether the various sciences of the day were making fundamental errors and suggested that we need to take stock: which of our sciences could really be trusted?
 He undertook this project in several works, most importantly `The Meditations.'
 He describes the project in this work to a friend as follows:

 > I will say to you, just between us, that these six Meditations contain all the foundations of my Physics.
 But, please, you must not say so; for those who favor Aristotle would perhaps have more difficulty in approving them; and I hope that those who will read them will unwittingly become accustomed to my principles, and will recognize the truth, before they notice that my principles destroy those of Aristotle.
 (Descartes, letter to Marsenne)